Create a network share for private data storage

 Increase the number of files per zone

 You can configure storage zones controller to divide the persistent storage layout.
 This increases the maximum number of files per zone for some types of storage arrays from less than a half million to ten million or more.
-If you need even more capacity, you can change the default.
+If you need additional capacity, you can change the default.

 To enable storage zones controller to store files in multiple folders